 Taking tours from the Snaefellsnes Peninsula also allows you the chance to see pods of pilot whales, which can number in the hundreds.

-Though these animals are abundant around Iceland, they tend to hunt offshore; they are rarely seen.
+Though these animals are abundant around Iceland, they tend to hunt offshore, so they're a rare sight.
 However, it should be noted that even in Breidafjordur, this is not a common occurrence.

 The Verdict?